jacobrozell/Ruby_Project1/README.md

 ___

 #### Problem
-The programming problem was to store and maintain a list of movies looked-up by a user similar to how google stores searches and shows the most recent search on top.
+The programming problem was to store and maintain a list of movies entered by a user similar to how google stores searches and shows the most recent search on top.
 We had the starter files main.rb and search_controller.rb to get started with.

 I started with the search_controller.rb file using nano in the bash terminal.
 I wrote the showList() method and the updateList() and saved the FHFHFHFHFHFHFHFHFHF for later.